sagrawalx/sagrawalx.github.io/teaching/sp20-b8_ma220/population.md

 ## Part 3: Sustainable Harvesting

-Let's ignore pollution and return the original evolution matrix $$A$$.
+Let's ignore pollution and return the original evolution matrix $A$.

 1. Suppose that a harvesting scheme is enacted wherein 50% of all fish are harvested every year.
-Let $$B$$ denote the new evolution matrix.
-How does $$B$$ compare to $$A$$? (*Hint*.
-This is more confusing than it looks at first glance, so don't just guess the answer; do some example calculations by hand to check if your proposed matrix $$B$$ makes sense.)
+Let $B$ denote the new evolution matrix.
+How does $B$ compare to $A$? (*Hint*.
+This is more confusing than it looks at first glance, so don't just guess the answer; do some example calculations by hand to check if your proposed matrix $B$ makes sense.)

 2. Like you did above, find the dominant eigenvalue of the system, and describe the qualitative long-term behavior of the fish population.
 Would this harvesting scheme be sustainable over the course of 100 years?